TCU vs. Clemson: Sportsbook promo codes, odds, spread, over/under - December 9

 TCU vs. Clemson: Sportsbook promo codes, odds, spread, over/under and other Vegas lines - December 9

-The Clemson Tigers (8-0) will attempt to extend an eight-game winning streak when they host the TCU Horned Frogs (7-0) at 4:00 PM ET on Saturday, December 9, 2023.
-The Horned Frogs have taken seven games in a row.
+The TCU Horned Frogs (7-0) will try to build on a seven-game win run when they visit the Clemson Tigers (8-0) at 4:00 PM ET on Saturday, December 9, 2023.
+The Tigers have won eight games in a row.

-Find odds, spreads, over/unders and more from multiple sportsbooks in this article for the Clemson vs. TCU matchup.
+Find odds, spreads, over/unders and more from multiple sportsbooks in this article for the TCU vs. Clemson matchup.

 TCU vs. Clemson Game Info